Venus BUSD (vBUSD) Price Tops $0.0223 on Exchanges

-Venus BUSD (vBUSD) traded down 0.2% against the U.S. dollar during the 1 day period ending at 11:00 AM ET on February 27th.
-One Venus BUSD token can now be bought for approximately $0.0223 or 0.00000039 BTC on popular exchanges.
-During the last week, Venus BUSD has traded 0% higher against the U.S. dollar.
-Venus BUSD has a market capitalization of $60.17 million and $1.48 million worth of Venus BUSD was traded on exchanges in the last day.
+Venus BUSD (vBUSD) traded down 0% against the dollar during the 24 hour period ending at 10:00 AM ET on March 3rd.
+In the last week, Venus BUSD has traded 0.1% lower against the dollar.
+One Venus BUSD token can now be bought for approximately $0.0223 or 0.00000036 BTC on exchanges.
+Venus BUSD has a total market capitalization of $60.17 million and approximately $1.41 million worth of Venus BUSD was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.